fireundubh/playwithfire/mods/auto-loot.md

 - Configure all aspects of Auto Loot while in the game using a Pip-Boy holotape.

 *Actively supported and maintained since 9 January 2016.*

-# Requirements

-- Automatron DLC
-- Far Harbor DLC
-- Nuka World DLC

-In addition, all Papyrus INI settings must be set to the defaults.
-These settings should never be changed.

 # Download